EENCloud/EEN-CLI-Public/README.md

 ### update

-Update google config option values
+Update Google config option values.

 #### Arguments:

 - `<option name>`
   The name of the configuration option that needs to be updated.

 - `<value>`
   The new value for the specified option.
 This value is parsed as a JSON string.

 #### Action: